 Lifespan Local will support a range of community-driven activities that promote neighborhoods where all of us want to live.

-A Front Porch in Southwest Denver
+Working Towards A Front Porch in Southwest Denver

 On front porches in various communities across this country, people feel comfortable spending time together, listening and learning, and building relationships of trust.
 When institutions desire to build partnerships with historically marginalized groups, conversations can be most meaningfully invited on a welcoming “front porch.”
 At Lifespan Local, we address major social issues by taking direction from the people most affected by the challenges, but we cannot take direction we have not heard.
 Lived experience, best practices in the diversity and inclusion field, and community participatory research methodologies affirm the importance of genuine connection; communication crosses cultural, linguistic, and economic barriers best in familiar and safe gathering spaces.
-Inspired by the success of Dahlia Campus for Health and Well-Being, we propose a front porch for community partnership, wherein Lifespan Local will establish ourselves as neighbors and service partners with community residents, for the common good.
+Inspired by the success of Dahlia Campus for Health and Well-Being, we plan to establish a front porch for community partnership, wherein Lifespan Local will establish ourselves as neighbors and service partners with community residents, for the common good.

 More Than a Year of Listening to Community